 The Royal Society of Tasmania is partnering with the Academy of Technology and Engineering, Tasmanian Division, to present this special symposium-style event featuring Nathan Bindoff, Mary O’Kane and Andrew Catchpole, on Wednesday 23 June 2021, 7 pm, at the Stanley Burbury Theatre, University of Tasmania, Hobart, and via livestream.
 Open this post for further information and registration.

 Our 2021 Calendar reduced to $7 for members

 CLICK HERE TO VISIT OUR ONLINE SHOP

-The lecture “Pyrogeographic Thinking: The Key to Tackling the Global Fire Crisis” by Professor David Bowman on 28th February 2021 is now available on the RST YouTube channel.
+The lecture “Telling the stories of kanamaluka” by Dr Christine Hansen on Sunday 25th April 2021 is now available on the RST YouTube channel.
 Open this post to view it now.

 On Monday, 15th February, 2021, the Royal Society of Tasmania delivered its Apology to Tasmanian Aboriginal people, taking responsibility for the negative impacts of its past actions.
 Open this post to view the Apology.

 The book “Australian Mineral Discoverers: 1950-2010” features the stories of 65 Australian mineral explorers and educators, and their discovery of buried minerals.
 Order now in the online shop.